rctruta/defensive-join/README.md

-# A Configurable Framework for SQL Performance Benchmarking at Scale
+## A Configurable Framework for SQL Performance Benchmarking at Scale

-## Code for Substack Article Series on Database Performance

 ### Project Overview